bevyengine/bevy-website/content/learn/book/storing-data/designing-components.md

 This can be repeated with other traits: `Event` and `Message` are quite powerful if you want to hook into existing logic.

 Storing [one-shot systems](../control-flow/systems.md) can be even more expressive.
-See the [callbacks example](TODO, see https://github.com/bevyengine/bevy/pull/23197) for a demonstration of this pattern.
+See the [callbacks example](https://github.com/bevyengine/bevy/blob/latest/examples/ecs/callbacks.rs) for a demonstration of this pattern.

-If you benchmarks show that you need to make this pattern more performant, you can consider swapping to [function pointers](https://doc.rust-lang.org/std/primitive.fn.html), at the cost of some flexibility (no methods, cannot capture).
+If your benchmarks show that you need to make this pattern more performant, you can consider swapping to [function pointers](https://doc.rust-lang.org/std/primitive.fn.html), at the cost of some flexibility (no trait methods, cannot capture the environment during creation).

 ### Accessing data beyond the component